 3. Beginner unsecured credit cards

-Some banks offer unsecured cards designed for people with limited credit.
-These cards do not require a deposit, but approval is less guaranteed than with a secured card.
+Some banks offer unsecured cards for people with limited credit.
+These can be useful, but they are also where beginners start getting overconfident.
+No deposit sounds great, but approval is usually less forgiving than with secured cards.

-Best for: beginners who have stable income, responsible banking habits, and a slightly stronger approval profile.
+Best for: beginners with stable income, good banking habits, and a slightly stronger starting profile.

 What to avoid first